SASUKE38/TMLGen/README.md

   7. Open the .tml file in a text editor.
   8. Use the Find feature (CTRL + F) to search for the name of the actor.
   9. Replace the ParentTemplateId with the one you copied.
 If no such attribute is present, add it with the form ParentTemplateId="00000000-0000-0000-0000-000000000000"

+### Animations

+Many timelines use overlapping animations, but at the time of writing these cause crashes and/or errors in the toolkit.
+TMLGen separates them into different tracks by default, but this can occasionally cause inconsistencies between the generated file and the original.
+This often happens due to separated animations relying on one or the other for actor transform information; if you notice actors in incorrect positions or orientations due to animations, try modifying the Offset Type in the animation's properties (for example: changing Previous to Self Start and editing position and rotation).

+Similarly, many timelines use overlapping voice components that also crash the toolkit or cause errors.
+If you attempt to open a timeline sequence and the toolkit crashes, try the following:

+1. Override the associated dialog if it is not overridden already and open it.
+2. Click on the offending dialog node.
+An error message might appear, but the sequence should be opened (the preview could be unresponsive) in the timeline editor without crashing.
+3. Search the voice components for overlapping lines.
+Components overlapping by any duration can cause the crash.
+4. Edit the lines so they no longer overlap.
+5. Save the changes and reopen the timeline.

 ## Credits